 Mini Tennis Orange

 Mini Tennis Orange is a great way for players to continue their progress from Mini Tennis Red and is for players aged 8 and 9.
-It is played with shorter rackets, softer balls and courts are bigger and wider than the red stage but still smaller than full-size tennis courts allowing players to develop a rounded game whilst learning a range of techniques and tactics.
+It is played with shorter rackets, soft orange balls and courts are bigger and wider than the red stage but still smaller than full-size tennis court allowing players to develop a rounded game whilst learning a range of techniques and tactics.

-It is the next stage before playing on a full sized court and helps players develop different shots and tactics.
+It is the last stage before playing on a full sized court and helps players develop different shots and tactics.

 Outline of Mini Orange Lesson